Francoamigoa/Week_2_homework/README.md

 Source https://www.kaggle.com/datasets/navjotkaushal/heart-disease-uci-dataset

-# How to code is structured?
+# How is the code structured?

 1. **Import the dataset**
    Loaded the CSV file.